markageo/CAMIRA/README.md

 License
 -----------

-Distributed under the project_license.
+Distributed under the GNU GPLv3 license.
 See `LICENSE.txt` for more information.